hashicorp/consul-server-connection-manager/docs/grpc-integration.md

 Specifically, we block until there is one ready sub-connection for the new address, and all other sub-connections, if any, have been shut down.
-The sub-connection for the new address may never be ready (for example, if the server is unavailable) so this will timeout after a short while and assume we failed to connect to that server.
+The sub-connection for the new address may never be ready (for example, if the server is unavailable) so this will time out after a short while and assume we failed to connect to that server.

 The following example diagram shows the connection state transitions: